rackerlabs/support-how-to/content/how-to/rackspace-monitoring/introduction-to-agent-health-monitoring/index.md

 the connected agents when the feature is released.
 The notification plan that is configured for this alarm will vary based on your service level and the product that is being monitored.

-For more information about agent health monitoring, read the [Watching the Watchmen with Agent Health Monitoring](https://bit.ly/agent-health-monitoring) blog post by Shane Duan.